shellhazard/diceprob/README.md

 # diceprob

-_(fork note: no changes have been made here, this fork is purely to lock the version of the package.)_
+_(fork note: no changes have been made here besides adding context support)_

 Go package for calculating combinations and probabilities for complex dice expressions.